Pratikcs50/FinalProjectFantasyLeague/Readme.md

 teams created, previously existed team and Players Name and data.

 To walkthrough project :
-FanPage is the manin window where we can create save and evaluate team.
+FanPage is the main window where we can create save and evaluate team.
 The fanPage imports other custom libraries Score and scoreCard which helps to calculate score of players and total score respectively.
+This application projects thus helps user to play a small fantasy league,